 Client files to dismiss a divorce in California

 On July 11, 2012, the parties reconciled and filed a Request for Dismissal of Entire Action Without Prejudice.

 The question is – are the parties divorced, or are they still married?

 Because the Dismissal of the action was filed BEFORE the effective termination date of the marriage, it would seem as though the parties are, in fact, still married.
-In this particular case, unfortunately the client has obtained two different opinions from two different attorneys.
+In this particular case, unfortunately, the client has obtained two different opinions from two different attorneys.
 One attorney says they are still married and another attorney says they are not.
 Although I am not an attorney, I agree with the attorney that says they are still married.
-The sequence of events clearly show that the dismissal was effective months before the date the marriage was supposed to end pursuant to the previously entered Judgment.
+The sequence of events clearly show that the dismissal was valid months before the date the marriage was supposed to end according to the previously entered Judgment.
 What do you think?

-If you are seeking to dismiss a divorce in California after the effective termination date of the marriage, you may want to seek the advice of an attorney to see if that is possible.
+If you are seeking to dismiss a divorce in California after the effective termination date of the marriage, you may want to ask the advice of an attorney to see if that is possible.
 It may not be and you may need to remarry your former spouse if you want to be husband and wife again.